sftcd/elig/draft-carpenter-eligibility-expand.md

 - Should we also consider authorship of drafts formally adopted by a WG?

-- Should BOF chairs and proponents qualify?
+- Should BOF chairs qualify for Path 2?

 - Should we consider remote meeting attendance and if so how do we measure it?
 Is there any difference from this point of view between plenary and interim meetings?